 You can also try bread made of sprouted and sourdough versions of the gluten-containing grains and see if that helps.

 One of the problems with wheat is that centuries of tinkering have made the proteins less and less digestible.
-Non-celiac gluten sensitivity is on the rise and can be a major cause of brain fog as well as other symptoms.
+Non-celiac gluten sensitivity is on the rise and can be a significant cause of brain fog as well as other symptoms.

-Gluten can mimic thyroid hormones causing your thyroid to stop producing the correct amounts of thyroid and this can affect a lot of different bodily systems.
+Gluten can mimic thyroid hormones causing your thyroid to stop producing the correct amounts of thyroid hormone, and this can affect a lot of different bodily systems.

 If going off gluten doesn’t seem to help your energy levels, you might consider staying away from all grains for a few weeks and reintroducing them one at a time to see if any specific grain is affecting you.